Critical classes of power graphs and reconstruction of directed power graphs: Appendix

 \subsection{The algorithm for the reconstruction}

-The proof of the Main Theorem is a constructive proof and can be explicitly converted into an algorithm.
-This answers to the request, posed in \cite[Question 2]{GraphsOnGroups}, for a ``simple" algorithm able to reconstruct the directed power graph of a group from its power graph.
+The proof of the Main Theorem is a constructive proof that can be explicitly converted into an algorithm.
+We call this algorithm Reconstruction Algorithm of Directed Power Graphs (see Algorithm \ref{ReconstructionOfDirectedPG}).
+We now briefly analyze and comment the main steps of the Reconstruction Algorithm of Directed Power Graphs.
+Such algorithm is divided into three sub-algorithms (see Algorithms \ref{ClassTypeDistinctionAlgorithm}, \ref{CompoundClassPartitioningAlgorithm}, \ref{ArcsDirectionsChoiceAlgorithm}).
+The blue texts appearing in the pseudo-code represent some helpful comments.

-In this section we briefly analyse and comment the crucial steps of our algorithm named \texttt{ReconstructionOfDirectedPG}.
-The crucial steps of that algorithm are divided in three distinct algorithms and our writings of the pseudo-codes are inspired to the language C. The green text represent comments.

-The input of our algorithm is a graph known to be the power graph of a finite group $G$.
-We think $G$ inside a black box to which there is no access.
-In other words the group $G$ is unknown and, usually, it will remain unknown.
-This reflects the well-known fact that a group is not, in general, uniquely identified by its power graph.
+The input of the Reconstruction Algorithm of Directed Power Graphs is a graph known to be the power graph of a finite group $G$.
+We think $G$ inside a black box with no access.
+In other words, the group $G$ is unknown and, usually, it will remain undisclosed till the end of the algorithm.
+This reflects the fact non-isomorphic groups may have isomorphic power graphs.
 Note also that, in order to deal with the graph vertices, we need to label them.
-A different labelling gives a different output, but the digraphs obtained are isomorphic.
+A different labelling may give a different output, but the digraphs obtained are isomorphic.

 We start evaluating the cardinality $|\mathcal{S}|$ of the star class.
 Such information breaks the algorithm into two possible roads to follow.
 If $|S|>1$, using Proposition \ref{S>1}, we recognize the group in play and hence we trivially reconstruct the directed power graph.

-The case of true interest is when $|\mathcal{S}|=1$.
+The case of true interest is then when $|\mathcal{S}|=1$.
 Since the star class has only one element, that element is necessarily the identity $1\in G$.
 We partition the vertex set in $\mathtt{N}$-classes.
-Then, for each $\mathtt{N}$-class $C \ne \mathcal{S}$, we determine the type with the pseudo-code \texttt{ClassTypeDistinctionAlgorithm}.
+Then, for each $\mathtt{N}$-class $C \ne \mathcal{S}$, we determine the type with Algorithm \ref{ClassTypeDistinctionAlgorithm}.
 In this part we use the information from Proposition \ref{CarachetisationN-classes_1}, \ref{CarachetisationN-classes_2} and \ref{LemmaCriticalClassMio} in order to distinguish the classes of plain type from the ones of compound type.

-Knowing the type of every $\mathtt{N}$-class allow to create a partition of the vertex set that, up to a graph isomorphism, is the one in $\diamond$-classes using the pseudo-code \texttt{CompoundClassPartitioningAlgorithm}.
+Knowing the type of every $\mathtt{N}$-class allows us to create a partition of the vertex set that, up to a graph isomorphism, is the one in $\diamond$-classes using Algorithm \ref{CompoundClassPartitioningAlgorithm}.
 In this step we only have to partition all the compound classes in subset of given cardinalities.